slabbi/uddeIM/README/README uddeIM 5.0.txt

 - uddeimlib50.php

-The many version checks within the different files have not been removed, but the (admin.)uddeimlib.php, which selects the right library is gone.
+The many version checks within the different files have not been removed, but the admin.uddeimlib.php, which selects the right library, is gone.
+Caution: if you use cb-plugins the uddeimlib.php is NEEDED.

+for the backend styling there is a new admin.uddeim5.css file, which takes the new backend styling and now is placed in an admin folder within the templates folder.

+if you want to create your own admin css within a special template schema you must also name it admin.uddeim5.css (the script first looks in the template folders)

 Also all old modules and plugins have been removed.
 Included modules and plugins have been tested to run on Joomla 5.